Attach local standard input, output, and error streams to a running container

 docker attach command

-while attaching to a tty-enabled container (i.e.: launched with
+while attaching to a TTY-enabled container (using the

 docker attach, Docker

-this buffer is filled, the speed of the API connection will start to have an
+Once this buffer is full, the speed of the API connection is affected, and so

-effect on the process output writing speed.
+this impacts the output process' writing speed.
 This is similar to other

 applications like SSH.
 Because of this, it is not recommended to run